 The name “Homes on the Range” is in reference to the classic American folk song, but also speaks to the many species and ecosystems that call the range home.
 Because prairie dogs are a keystone species and ecosystem engineers of North America’s central grasslands, their conservation and management often lies at the core of many conservation efforts across the this region.

-“The Homes on the Range project is the realization of years of planning for proactive protection and conservation of the prairie dog ecosystem,” said Lindsey Sterling Krank, environmental scientist with the Prairie Dog Coalition of the Humane Society of the United States.
+“The Homes on the Range project is the realization of years of planning for proactive protection and conservation of the prairie dog ecosystem,” said Lindsey Sterling Krank, Program Director for the Humane Society of the United State’s Prairie Dog Conflict Resolution Team.

-Prairie dog populations have declined by over 95 percent over the last century, subsequently resulting in a decline of species that rely on prairie dogs for habitat creation, such as burrowing owls and mountain plovers and as prey for black-footed ferrets and ferruginous hawks.
+Prairie dog populations have declined by over 95% over the last century, subsequently resulting in a decline of species that rely on prairie dogs for habitat creation, such as burrowing owls and mountain plovers and as prey for black-footed ferrets and ferruginous hawks.

 Prairie dog management is challenging because they are severely affected by plague, a non-native disease introduced from Asia, which has the ability to devastate their populations.
 Their populations are also threatened by drought and climate change in the southern portion of their geographic range.